The Mobility Parking Scheme (MPS) provides parking concessions to people with mobility disability.

 If you are eligible and TfNSW has your photo on file, you will be able to apply for, replace, or renew a 5-year MPS permit, online.

-Note: The photo that TfNSW has on file must have been taken within the last 10.5 years.
-If it is older than that, you'll need to visit a service centre.
+Note: The photo that TfNSW has on file must have been taken within 10.5 years of when your new, renewed or replaced permit will expire.
+If it is older than that, you'll need to visit a Service NSW Centre.

 Concessions on the cost of the MPS permit are available for eligible customers.

 - To be eligible, you need to have mobility disability, which is defined by legislation as someone:

 - unable to walk due to the permanent or temporary loss of use of one or both legs, or other permanent medical or physical condition

 - whose physical condition is detrimentally affected as a result of walking 100 metres, or

 - who requires the use of crutches, a walking frame, callipers, scooter, wheelchair or other similar mobility aid.

 - You're also eligible if you're permanently blind.